 Select descriptive words that relate directly to the people, locations and services related to your cause.
 For example, if your nonprofit prevents violence against women, include key phrases such as “protecting women and girls,” “assault,” “abuse prevention,” and “help for battered women.”
 If your nonprofit’s purpose is protecting women and girls in the Cleveland area, try using “Great Lakes region” and “Northeastern Ohio” along with the city name.
 Executing this SEO technique will help you reach a broader audience.

 Continue refining your nonprofit’s mission statement until you get it right; it’s worth the effort.
+If you need more guidance, use our step-by-step guide to writing a mission statement in one hour.

 Need a confidence booster as you write?
 Want to compare your draft to another nonprofit’s mission statement?
 Then check out some examples of flawed mission statements from Nonprofit Hub.